-Our Beliefs and Practices as God-Fearers of Israel
+Basic Beliefs and Practices

-Admin
+- Admin

-• Oct 6, 2018
+- Oct 6, 2018

-• 6 min read
+- 6 min read

 Here are some of our core beliefs that we began compiling over 35 years ago.
 One of the reasons we put them in writing was because we visited many different groups and congregations in the 1990s, and it was difficult to determine what they believed and what they taught.
 Our desire is to always "walk as our Messiah walked."